We dive into the research to discuss sugar addiction and how to stop food addiction or food obsession behaviours.

 It also doesn’t include any questions that pertain to dieting or restriction.
 When someone is “diagnosed” with food addiction, they aren’t even screened for disordered eating behaviours.
 Despite the fact that research has shown time and time again that they are strongly related.
 That’s a problem.
 So we don’t actually know that it’s measuring anything different than an eating disorder.

-Meanwhile, one study using the Yale Food Addiction Scale found that a “persistent desire or repeated and unsuccessful attempts to quit” a particular food was the only symptom of food addiction.
+Meanwhile, one study using the Yale Food Addiction Scale found that a “persistent desire or repeated and unsuccessful attempts to quit” a particular food was the only symptom of a food obsession.
 This means that other characteristics of addiction weren’t common in relation to food.

 Even if this official tool is not perfect, there is still a lot of reasons why this concept prevails.
 Lets look at the evidence.

-Evidence Suggesting food addiction (or specifically Sugar addiction) is Real
+Evidence Suggesting Food Obsession (Or Specifically Sugar Addiction) is Real

 Dopamine Response to Sugar